mjohn50n/secure-wp.sh/README.md

-# secure-wp.sh
-Securing a WordPress installation

 Usage Instructions:
 Save this script as secure-wp.sh.
-Give it execute permissions: chmod +x secure-wp.sh.
+Make it executable: chmod +x secure-wp.sh.
-Run the script with sudo ./secure-wp.sh.
+Run the script using sudo ./secure-wp.sh.
+Enter the domain name when prompted.
 Important Notes:
-Backup your website before running this script.
-This script assumes a standard WordPress file structure.
-If your setup is different, you might need to modify the script.
+Ensure that you have the correct domain name and path before running the script.
-Always test scripts in a non-production environment first to ensure they work as expected.
+Test the script in a non-production environment first.
-The wp-config.php file contains sensitive information, so it's set to 600.
-However, if this causes issues with your hosting setup, adjust accordingly.
-Keep your WordPress installation, themes, and plugins up to
+Back up your WordPress site before making changes.
+After running the script, check your website to ensure everything is functioning correctly.